Caitlin-cooling/CV/README.md

 Outside of work, I love attending meetups to learn more about the field that I am excited by.
 I also enjoy exploring London's many galleries and museums.

-I am a self-driven and motivated professional, looking for a challenging new Technical opportunity in the London area.
+I am a self-driven and motivated professional, looking for a challenging new software opportunity in the London area.
 I am keen to continue creating while learning and following best practises.

 ## Projects
 |Project | Summary  |Technologies | Testing |